 While the risks of under-injecting are hefty – including safety, environmental incidents and downtime, over-dosing chemicals lead to excessive operational costs and potentially damage or weaken your assets.

 Chemical management programs are typically one of the top three operating expenses for producers.
-If you’re not tracking chemical levels and injecting them at their optimal rate, you could be pumping away millions of dollars.
+If your operations teams are not tracking chemical levels and injecting them at their optimal rate, producers could be pumping away millions of dollars.

-When oil and gas prices are high, over-injecting chemicals is not much of an issue.
-But when prices are lower, chemical management program costs start to pile up – and it’s more than just the price of the chemicals you’re using.
+It’s easy for chemical management program costs to pile up because it’s more than just the price of the chemicals you’re using.

 The hidden costs of over-injecting chemicals include: